Indeterminacy (philosophy): Indeterminacy and consciousness

 attributed to them by philosophers—incorrigible, ineffable, private, directly accessible and so on.
 The multiple drafts theory is leveraged to show that facts about qualia are not definite.
 Critics object that one's own qualia are subjectively quite clear and distinct to oneself.

 The self-replicating nature of memes is a partial explanation of the recurrence of indeterminacies in language and thought.
 The wide influences of Platonism and Kantianism in Western philosophy can arguably be partially attributed to the indeterminacies of some of their most fundamental concepts (namely, the Idea and the Noumenon, respectively).

 For a given meme to exhibit replication and heritability – that is, for it to be able to make an imperfect copy of itself which is more likely to share any given trait with its "parent" meme than with some random member of the general "population" of memes – it must in some way be mutable, since memetic replication occurs by means of human conceptual imitation rather than via the discrete molecular processes that govern genetic replication.
 (If a statement were to generate copies of itself that didn't meaningfully differ from it, that process of copying would more accurately be described as "duplication" than as "replication", and it would be incorrect to term these statements "memes"; the same would be true if the "child" statements did not noticeably inherit a substantial proportion of their traits from their "parent" statements.)

 In other words, if a meme is defined roughly (and somewhat arbitrarily) as a statement (or as a collection of statements, like Foucault's "discursive formations") that inherits some, but not all, of its properties (or elements of its definition) from its "parent" memes and which self-replicates, then indeterminacy of definition could be seen as advantageous to memetic replication, since an absolute rigidity of definition would preclude memetic adaptation.

-It is important to note that indeterminacy in linguistics can arguably partially be defeated by the fact that languages are always changing.
+Indeterminacy in linguistics can arguably partially be defeated by the fact that languages are always changing.
 However, what the entire language and its collected changes continue to reflect is sometimes still considered to be indeterminate.